PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingUseCases.md

 - [ ] Step 2

-Based on gathered knowledge from the conducted market research, explain your first idea for a prototype proposal for an application.
+Based on gathered knowledge from the conducted market research, explain your first idea for a project proposal for an application.

 - [ ] Step 3